Environmental Justice Certificate

 The following general rules apply:

 - Only graduate level courses may be used to meet certificate requirements; no transfer credit or undergraduate courses may be applied.
-All credits must be completed on the home campus, i.e., the campus on which the degree program is administered.
+All credits must be completed on the University of Michigan, Ann Arbor campus.

-- Not more than one-sixth of the credits required for a master’s degree may be double-counted with a certificate.
+- Not more than one-sixth of the credits required for the student’s master’s degree may be double-counted toward the Environmental Justice certificate.

-- Not more than half of the credits necessary for a certificate that requires 10 or more credits of coursework may be double-counted with a master’s.
-If a certificate requires 9 credits of coursework, only 3 credits can be double-counted.
+- Not more 7 credits of coursework for the Environmental Justice Certificate may be double-counted with a master’s.
 Double-counted credits may not be used to fulfill requirements of other degrees or certificates.
-No double-counting is permitted for free-standing certificate programs.

-- Dual degree students who are pursuing a certificate program can not double-count any credits; the certificate program is considered free-standing.
+- Dual degree students who are pursuing a certificate program cannot double-count any credits.

 - The student must have a minimum cumulative grade point average of B (3.0 on a 4.0 point scale) in courses for the certificate program.
 Only courses eligible for Rackham credit may be used to meet certificate requirements.

-Complete Rackham's dual degree election form prior to graduation, and submit to Registrar's at both programs. http://www.rackham.umich.edu/current-students/policies/academic-records/...
+- Complete Rackham's dual degree election form for a certificate program prior to graduation, and submit to Registrar's at SNRE and your primary graduate program. http://www.rackham.umich.edu/current-students/policies/academic-records/...

-Apply for graduation of certificate program through Wolverine Access, similarly as one applies for graduation of degree program.
+- Apply for graduation from the Environmental Justice Certificate program through Wolverine Access, similarly as one applies for graduation from a degree program.